 - Program Director of Doctor of Nursing Practice, Genetic Counseling, Orthotics and Prosthetics, or Physician Assistant Program

 - Dean

-- Chairperson of the Committee on the Prevention of Sexual Harassment

-- Office of Student Affairs
+- Office of Education Affairs

 - Departmental Administrator

 - Direct Supervisor/Manager

+- Security

-- Human Resources/Employee Relations or Vice President of Human Resources - Corporate Officers of BCM
+- Human Resources/Employee Relations or Vice President of Human Resources

+- Corporate Officers of BCM.

-Article 6.2 Students with Disabilities - Baylor College of Medicine is committed to providing equitable access to students with documented disabilities (e.g. mental health, attentional, learning, chronic health, sensory, or physical) or temporary injuries (fractures, sprains, tears).
-To ensure access to health professions program activities, please contact Student Disability Services to engage in a confidential conversation about the process for requesting reasonable accommodations in the classroom and clinical settings.
+Article 6.2 Students with Disabilities - Baylor College of Medicine is committed to providing equitable access to students with documented disabilities (e.g., mental health, attentional, learning, chronic health, sensory, or physical) or temporary injuries (fractures, sprains, tears).
+To ensure access to health professions program activities, please contact Student and Trainee Disability Services to engage in a confidential conversation about the process for requesting reasonable accommodations in the classroom and clinical settings.